Explore Technology (undecided)

 - Features a first year experience course to provide students with structured support in their search for technology-based majors and careers consistent with their skills, values and goals.

-- The first year experience course will feature "field experiences” in Virginia Tech’s premiere high technology environment—places such as the Biocomplexity Institute and Institute for Creativity, Arts, and Technology.
+- The first year experience course will feature "field experiences" in Virginia Tech's premiere high technology environment—places such as the Integrated Security Education and Research Center and Institute for Creativity, Arts, and Technology.

-- The curriculum builds student’s skills in computer programming and software, data analysis, information management and design and creativity.
+- The curriculum encourages students to build their skills in computer programming and software, data analysis, information management and design and creativity.

 - Course selections are designed to allow students to earn credits toward Virginia Tech’s general education while they decide on the major they’ll ultimately complete.